ldapjs/node-ldapjs/docs/dn.md

 # Overview

-This documents the ldapjs DN API; this assumes that you are familiar with LDAP, so if you're not, hit the [guide](http://ldapjs.org/guide.html) first.
+This document covers the ldapjs DN API and assumes that you are familiar with LDAP.
+If you're not, read the [guide](http://ldapjs.org/guide.html) first.

 DNs are LDAP distinguished names, and are composed of a set of RDNs (relative distinguished names).
 [RFC2253](http://www.ietf.org/rfc/rfc2253.txt) has the